kyma-project/community/concepts/observability-strategy/configurable-tracing/pocs/w3c-tracecontext/README.md

 ## Setup

-The activation of the openCensusAgent as tracer with the [extensionProvider](https://preliminary.istio.io/latest/docs/tasks/observability/distributed-tracing/opencensusagent/) concept was not working properly yet.
-Here, the sampling rate was not taken into account properly, causing strange effects.
-The istio-ingressgateway did not report spans, the downstream services received trace headers without sampling decision and still were reporting spans.

 So the PoC used the traditional approach with the meshConfig and a hardcoded proxy setting.
 A sample application based on Serverless and Eventing was deployed.

 1. Have an OSS Kyma 2.6.1 installed.